 The key to stress-free sick days is to prepare well in advance.
 Scrambling to create lesson plans after an emergency arises is going to make your situation much more stressful.
 Some school districts even require teachers to submit an emergency lesson plan file before the start of the school year.

-In my district, the expectation is to have a file folder or sub binder in the classroom.
-I’ve also seen teachers create a sub tub using plastic bins.
+In my district, the expectation in 2024 is to have a file folder or substitute binder available at all times in your classroom.
+I’ve also seen teachers create a sub-tub using plastic bins.

-One thing to keep in mind, as each quarter passes, there will likely be changes to your student roster and daily schedule.
+One thing to keep in mind is that as each quarter passes, there will likely be changes to your student roster and daily schedule.
 I prefer the binder approach since it makes it easy to replace outdated information quickly.
 Just make sure you review the classroom information each quarter to avoid confusion around outdated attendance lists and schedules.

-10 Things To Include in Your ELA Sub Plans Binder:
+10 Things To Include in Your Sub Plan Binder:

 - Welcome note with sub binder overview